EdanToledo/Stoix/README.md

 We plan to iteratively expand Stoix in the following increments:

-- 🌴 Support for more environments.
+- 🌴 Support for more environments as they become available.
 - 🔁 More robust recurrent systems.
+    - [ ] Add recurrent variants of all systems
+    - [ ] Allow easy interchangability of recurrent cells/architecture via config
 - 📊 Benchmarks on more environments.
+    - [ ] Create leaderboard of algorithms
-- 🦾 More algorithm implementations.
+- 🦾 More algorithm implementations:
+    - [ ] MuZero
+    - [ ] Muesli
+    - [ ] DreamerV3
+    - [ ] Advantage Weighted Regression
+    - [ ] R2D2

 Please do follow along as we develop this next phase!